 - What do I need to get done every week?
 (Do any of those tasks need to be addressed today?)

-It’s possible that a lot of people get used to having their days defined for them because of typical 9-5 job stuff.
-But when you start running Facebook ads for other people and companies, you’re going to see that you have to manage your OWN time.
-It’s kinda fun.
-And kinda not.
-So get the kinda not part out of the way whenever you can, and get it done first.
+Many people get used to having their days defined for them because of typical 9-5 job stuff.
+But when you start running Facebook ads for other people and companies, you’re going to see you have to manage your own time.
+It takes getting used to.

-For workflow management, Asana is an awesome tool that’s free for basic users.
+For workflow management, Asana is a free, awesome tool for basic users.
 It’s actually what the Laptop Empires team uses, and you can read more about it here: Asana Review: Project Management For Your Online Business.

-Trello is another free app that is also designed to get you a nice looking workflow to your day, week, and general processes, like onboarding new clients.
+Trello is another free app designed to create a smooth workflow for your day, week, and general processes, like onboarding new clients.

-Don’t neglect the organizational aspect of learning how to run Facebook ads for clients – you’ll want to set this kind of thing up way before you think you need it.
+Don’t neglect the organizational aspect of learning how to run Facebook ads for clients.
+You’ll want to set this up long before you think you need it.

 But, this next part is going to be even more important…

-There are a lot of businesses out there and there are certainly a lot of businesses that need your help, but one of the things you need to do is narrow down your expertise.
+There are a ton of businesses out there, and certainly ones that need your help, but narrowing down your expertise is the key to standing out.
 Although all ads are basically the same, certain things work for certain industries.

 An ad for a new book isn’t going to be the same or have the same information as an ad for a dentist, but Facebook ads work well for both types of clients.

-Similarly, a veterinarian office looking for new canine patients and one looking for feline patients won’t even necessarily have the same kind of ad, even if you could argue that they fall into the same niche.
-Psychology Today even talks a little about the personality difference between cat and dog owners.
-Personality differences often mean different offers work on them.
+For example, a veterinarian office looking for new canine patients and one looking for feline patients won’t necessarily have the same kind of ad, even if you could argue they fall into the same niche.

-If there’s such a big difference between cat and dog owners and the offers you might run for a vet’s office, then what do you think the difference between trying to sell a book (a product) vs. trying to sell a message (a service) is going to be?
+If there’s a big difference between cat and dog owners and the offers you would run for a vet’s office, then imagine the difference between trying to sell a book (a product) vs. trying to sell a message (a service).

-Spoiler: the difference is astronomical, and the more narrow your niche, the more likely you’ll be able to learn how to nail ads for your clients, which means more money in your pocket.
+Spoiler: The difference is astronomical, and the more narrow your niche, the more likely you’ll know how to nail ads for your clients — which means more money in your pocket.

-Quick course plug here: niches and choosing the right kinds of clients are covered in detail in the Facebook Side Hustle Course.
+This is such an important step that we chose to focus on it in our Facebook Side Hustle course.
 But, if you’re just learning how to run Facebook ads and aren’t sure which direction to head in, choose a few niches and see what you like best.
-Not everyone will like selling high-end services, and not everyone will like trying to get people to pick up a Pikachu plush.
-Play around, see what works for you.
+Play around to see what works for you.

 - Talk to people you know.
-Post a few posts on Facebook telling your friends and acquaintances that you’re looking for clients.
+Publish a few posts on Facebook telling your friends and acquaintances you’re looking for clients.
 You might be surprised who pops up or knows someone who could use your help.
-Your inner circle wants the best for you, and they’ll often do what they can to see you succeed, so these are the best folks to call on.
+Your inner circle wants the best for you, and they’ll often do what they can to see you succeed, making them the best folks to call on.

 - Network with people in your niche.
 Do you want to run ads for massage therapists?
 Find yourself some groups of massage therapists and see if they might be interested in partnering.
 This works really well for all sorts of niches.

 - Your local chamber of commerce.
-Often, local chambers are a GOLDMINE for clients.
+Often, local chambers are swimming in potential clients.
 These close-knit groups often depend on each other for work first before looking outside of the group, even if they don’t know you.
 See what your chamber has to offer.

 You can’t do it by yourself.

 You might be tempted to try, but it’s a lot of work.
-Learning to run Facebook ads, finding clients, managing your workload, etc., etc., etc. can feel like a lot when you’re not surrounded by people working at the same thing.
-Seriously, going at it alone isn’t an easy approach.
-In fact, most side hustles fail, so ganging together will already put you ahead of the game.
+Learning to run Facebook ads while managing your workload and the rest of your life can feel like a lot when you’re not surrounded by people working at the same thing.

 So, find your tribe and dig in.

 - Get a mentor.
 A mentor is someone who has been in your shoes and walked a couple of miles in them.
-They pass on sound advice that comes from similar experiences.
-A mentor can be a friend or a family member, but more often than not, mentors come from your own efforts.
+They pass on sound advice which comes from similar experiences.
+A mentor can be a friend or a family member.
+But, more often than not, mentors come from your own efforts.
 If you admire someone, ask them to help you.

 - Find more people doing what you’re doing.
 Solopreneurs love talking to others who are doing the same thing.
-This is an especially beneficial relationship if you both have some advice to share.
-These tribes can be found on Facebook, Pinterest, online forums, and even in person peer groups through websites like MeetUp.
+This is an incredibly beneficial relationship if you both have some advice to share.
+These tribes can be found on Facebook, Pinterest, online forums, and even in-person peer groups through websites like MeetUp.